Cancer and mental health

 For 3 in 5 people, getting a cancer diagnosis can be the scariest part, more so than the physicality of the condition itself.
 This is because many people see cancer as something unpredictable and they are anxious about how much it will affect their lives.
 It may not be surprising to know that 1 in 3 people who are managing cancer have a mental health condition and feel overwhelmed, lonely or just generally low, but there are many things you can do to support your wellbeing through this difficult time, such as, eating well, making sure you get enough sleep, exercising and socialising with either friends and family or others who are sharing a similar experience to your own.

-Cancer treatments and the effect it can have on your mental health
+Cancer treatments and your mental health

 One of the most common concerns is dealing with pain and upcoming treatments.
 Whilst most people will understand the importance of having treatment for their cancer, it doesn’t make it any less scary and daunting when you are going through it.
 When you are waiting at hospital appointments, this may be the time that you overthink what is going to happen the most, and this is not at all unusual.